KshitizBisht/research-project/research_notes/ACID.md

 - FORCE: Is required.
 - NO-FORCE: Is not required.

-### No steal + force
+### No steal + force (ASK)
-- `rgb(9, 105, 218)` no undo of aborted txns required as no changes were commited to disk.
+- <mark>Marked text</mark> no undo of aborted txns required as no changes were commited to disk.
-- `rgb(9, 105, 218)` never redo changes of commited txn as all changea re guaranteed to be writted to disk at commit time.
+- never redo changes of commited txn as all changea re guaranteed to be writted to disk at commit time.